 Note: The ldapsearch utility is not automatically pre-installed with Ansible Tower, however, you can install it from the openldap-clients package.

-3. In the Ansible Tower User Interface, click Configure Tower from the Settings () Menu screen.
+3. From the left navigation bar, click the Settings (

 4. In the Sub Category field, select LDAP from the drop-down list.